srushti-714/Comptia-labs/security.md

-# CompTIA labs : demo
+# CompTIA Labs : demo

 This environment is configured to provide sufficient hardware to carry out tasks directly and also test the impact of those changes without worrying about the pre-requisites required.